aqaPayam/NakhBot/docs/domain/03-attributes.md

 * A Nakh flow may be represented first by PendingNakh and then by Nakh after successful payment.
 * If PendingNakh becomes expired, abandoned, cancelled, or payment failed/cancelled, the sender still cannot create another PendingNakh or Nakh for the same receiver.
 * Pending Nakh text can be edited before payment.
+* A sender may have at most 5 concurrent PendingNakh records with `status = pending_payment`.
+* Only `pending_payment` PendingNakhes count toward the concurrent unpaid limit.
+* If a sender already has 5 unpaid PendingNakhes, creation of a 6th must be rejected until at least one existing unpaid PendingNakh leaves `pending_payment`.
+* Unpaid PendingNakhes are ordered FIFO by `created_at`.
+* When credits are successfully added to the sender’s CreditAccount, eligible unpaid PendingNakhes must be auto-settled in ascending `created_at` order.
+* Auto-settlement continues until the unpaid queue is empty or the available balance is insufficient for the next PendingNakh.
+* Each successful auto-settlement deducts the required credits transactionally and converts the PendingNakh into a delivered Nakh.
-* Pending Nakh expires if it is not paid within the configured expiry duration.
+* Pending Nakh expires 14 days after creation if it remains unpaid.
+* `expires_at` must be set from the configured 14-day Pending Nakh expiry duration.
-* Exact Pending Nakh expiry duration is configurable and must not be hardcoded in handlers.
+* Pending Nakh expiry duration must come from SystemConfig and must not be hardcoded in handlers.
 * If cancelled before payment, the sender must choose whether to convert it to a normal Like or mark the target as Not Interested.
 * A visibility-off sender cannot create a new Pending Nakh.
 * A visibility-off sender may complete payment for a Pending Nakh created before sender visibility was turned off.